costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
-Nim througput is better than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.
+Nim throughput is better than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.

 ##### Concurrency and parallelism
 Despite i was expecting Nim to support parallelism, it clearly does not: only one CPU is hitted by the running thread.